The Process of Kalamkari Explained

 Outlining and Sketching

 Charcoal pencils created from burned tamarind branches are used for the initial sketching on the processed cloth.
 To trace the design, a pencil is used for detailing, and Kasim Kaaram is applied to the kalam.
-In order to create Kasim Kaaram, rusted iron filings, cane jaggery, and palm jaggery are combined.
+To create Kasim Kaaram, rusted iron filings, cane jaggery, and palm jaggery are combined.
 For fermentation, these substances are dissolved in water in a covered clay pot.

 The iron filings are eliminated after filtering the solution for 21 days.
-When the artist softly squeezes the cotton ball of kalam, the dye color hits the fabric.
-When this black color reacts with fabric that has been myrobalan-treated, it becomes darker.
-By gently rubbing a delicate cloth against the design, extra outline color is eliminated.
+When the artist softly squeezes the cotton ball of kalam, the dye colour hits the fabric.
+When this black colour reacts with fabric that has been myrobalan-treated, it becomes darker.
+By gently rubbing a delicate cloth against the design, extra outline colour is eliminated.
 The cloth is cleaned once again.

 Creation of the Red Color

-Alum is used to mordant the fabric to give it the red color.
+Alum is used to mordant the fabric to give it a red color.
 The darker red tones needed for painting must be obtained with the Kasim Kaaram.
-Additionally, alum is used just once on lighter red colors.
+Additionally, alum is used just once on lighter red colours.
 After two days of drying, the painted alum cloth is washed under running water.

 The fabric is now placed in the river and repeatedly washed for three days close to the river's bank until the material is totally bleached.
-The colored parts of the fabric stay the same during this procedure, while the rest of it becomes whiter.
-To prevent the color from fading, buffalo milk was previously applied to the colored cloth and left on for 10 minutes.
+The coloured parts of the fabric stay the same during this procedure, while the rest of it becomes whiter.
+To prevent the colour from fading, buffalo milk was previously applied to the coloured cloth and left on for 10 minutes.
 The second treatment of buffalo milk is no longer used in modern society.

 Filling Colors

-- Red-colored fabric is now used in the procedure of color filling. previously, the required amounts were originally filled with the yellow color made from pomegranate skin.
+• Red-coloured fabric is now used in the procedure of colour filling. previously, the required amounts were originally filled with the yellow color made from pomegranate skin.

-- The indigo-leaf-based blue color is then filled.
-Using kalam with tapered edges, the color filling is carried out.
+• The indigo-leaf-based blue colour is then filled.
+Using kalam with tapered edges, the colour filling is carried out.

 Process in Machilipatnam